RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 <note><b>Notes:</b>
    - At least one `label=value` filter is required.
    - Filters are conjunctive.
 For example, the FILTER `type=temperature room=study` means the a time series is a temperature time series of a study room.
-   - Don't use whitespaces between the label, the equal sign, and the value.
+   - Don't use whitespaces in the filter expression.
    </note>
 </details>